-&lt;sup>52 FYI: Ohio Rev. Code § 9.833(D) also permits subdivisions to procure group life insurance for its employees in conjunction with an individual or joint self-insurance program.
+Ohio Rev. Code §9.833(D) also permits subdivisions to procure group life insurance for its employees in conjunction with an individual or joint self-insurance program.
 However, neither a government nor a pool can self-insure for life insurance.
 (That is, a government must purchase life policies from commercial insurers.)

-&lt;sup>53 Ohio Rev. Code § 305.172 and Ohio Rev. Code § 9.833(B)(2), permit political subdivisions and boards of county commissioners that provide health care benefits for their officers or employees to establish and maintain an individual health savings account program as part of their self-insurance program.
-These accounts must be maintained in accordance with section 223 of the Internal Revenue Code [26 U.S.C. § 223].
+&lt;sup>60 Ohio Rev. Code §305.172 and Ohio Rev. Code §9.833(B)(2), permit political subdivisions and boards of county commissioners that provide health care benefits for their officers or employees to establish and maintain an individual health savings account program as part of their self-insurance program.
+These accounts must be maintained in accordance with section 223 of the Internal Revenue Code [26 U.S.C. §223].
 Public moneys may be used to pay for or fund federally qualified high deductible health plans that are linked to health savings accounts or to make contributions to health savings accounts.
 Auditors should not audit compliance with Internal Revenue Code regulations governing health care savings accounts.
 Rather, be aware that such accounts may be included in self-insurance activity accounted for in the internal service or other appropriate fund as permitted by statute.

-&lt;sup>54 "Reserve" in this context means liabilities measured in accordance with accepted actuarial principles.
+&lt;sup>61 "Reserve" in this context means liabilities measured in accordance with accepted actuarial principles.

-compliance, consider the following: compliance requirement?
-Ref.
+In determining how the government ensures compliance, consider the following: What control procedures address the compliance requirement?
+W/P Ref.

-Policies and Procedures Manuals
+Policies and Procedures Manuals asdf

 Knowledge and Training of personnel

-Tickler Files/Checklists
+• Tickler Files/Checklists

 Legislative and Management Monitoring

 Management's identification of changes in laws and regulations

 Management's communication of changes in laws and regulations to employees

-Subdivisions (except municipalities, townships, and counties) must establish an internal service fund to account for health self-insurance activity.
+Subdivisions (except municipalities) must establish an internal service fund to account for health self-insurance activity.
 Determine if the subdivision established the required fund.

 Inspect the actuary's certificate (i.e. opinion) that the amounts reserved conform to accepted loss reserving standards.
-(This requirement does not apply to municipalities, townships or counties.)
+(This requirement does not apply to municipalities.)

 Test information the subdivision submitted to the actuary to determine this information is supported by the client's accounting or other applicable records.
-Testing information the client provides to the actuary she had actuary a liability calculation is accrued as a GAAP liability or presented in a cashbasis entity's notes.
+Testing information the client provides to the actuary when the actuary's liability calculation is accrued as a GAAP liability or presented in a cash-basis entity's notes.

-Determine whether the actuary's opinion language (including the scope of the work) generally complied with the example described in the "Actuarial Opinions" section of Auditor of State Bulletin 2001-005.
+Determine whether the actuary's opinion language (including the scope of the work) generally complied with the example described in the "Actuarial Opinions" section of AOS Bulletin 2001-005.